 In this subsection, we extend \citet[Theorem 2.1]{fang2015rates} to stratified linear permutation statistics.
-Denote $\mathcal C$ as the collection of all Borel convex sets. $\xi_H$ follows an $H$-dimensional standard normal distribution.
+Denote $\mathcal C$ as the collection of all Borel convex sets.
+Let $\xi_H$ denote an $H$-dimensional standard normal distribution.
 We have the following theorem.

 \begin{theorem} Assume $|g_{h,ij}|\le B_n$ for $h=1,\ldots,H$ and $i,j\in \Ik, k=1,\ldots,K$.
-Assume Condition \ref{cond:multibeb}, there exists a universal constant $C>0$, such that
+Assume Condition \ref{cond:multibeb}.
+There exists a universal constant $C>0$, such that